transcom/mymove-docs/docs/tools/telemetry/running-telemetry-locally.md

   ![Services Dashboard](../../../static/img/telemetry/services-dashboard.png)

-  Note: Services are all named unknown_service_milmove_gin and all local transactions besides logging in and logging out are called server-no-tls.
-This behavior is no ideal and should be looked into.
-Utilizing local urls such as `officelocal:3000` may be the cause of the lack of semantic naming.
+  Note: Services are all named `unknown_service_milmove_gin` and all local transactions besides logging in and logging out are called `server-no-tls`.
+This is a known [bug](https://dp3.atlassian.net/browse/MB-9926).

 ## Troubleshooting